Updated April 20, 2020

-Globally, cataracts are the leading cause of blindness, accounting for no less than 51% of all cases of world blindness which represents at least 20 million people.
-Furthermore, it is rather unfortunate that about 54 million individuals, the majority of whom are in developing countries suffer from moderate to severe visual impairment as a result of cataracts.
+Globally, cataracts are the leading cause of treatable blindness, accounting for no less than 34% of all cases of world blindness which represents at least 36 million people.
+Furthermore, the majority of people suffering from moderate to severe visual impairment as a result of cataracts are in developing countries.
 But what is a cataract?

 A cataract refers to opacification or clouding of the eye lens leading to loss of vision as it becomes increasingly difficult, if not impossible for light rays from objects in view to pass through the opaque lens before being focused on the retina at the back of the eye.
 The lens of the eyes is essentially made of lens protein and water and several factors can cause denaturation of that protein and lead to opacification or whitening of the lens much similar to how egg albumin turns white when boiled.
 Highlighted below are some essential facts you probably never knew about cataracts.